luca-bassi/wired/README.md

 ```bash
 $ rails g wired:new CamelCaseName
 ```
-This will create a rails component `CamelCaseNameComponent` in `app/components/camel_case_name_component.rb`and a view file in `app/views/components/_camel_case_name.html.erb`.
+This will create a rails component `CamelCaseNameComponent` in `app/components/camel_case_name_component.rb`and a view file in `app/views/components/camel_case_name.html.erb`.

 To render your component in a page simply do
 ```html
 <%== Wired::Manager.mount(self, 'CamelCaseName', *your_arguments={}) %>
 ```
-You can treat the view file like a normal rails view (because it is), also you'll be able to use your arguments as instance variables inside your component.rb
+You can treat the view file like a normal rails view, with the instance variables being the ones in the component instance.

-With the current implementation, while you have to reference these as instance variables to use them in the rb, you have to remove the @ and treat them as locals inside your view file (`@var` becomes `var` inside the `views/components/_my_component.html.erb`)
-I dont like this either, but it's a wip.

 ### 1. Mount
 To initialize variables you can use the mount method inside the component file: